andrewdavis33/sckernel/README.md

 launches a post window to display output just as the SuperCollider IDE does while the Notebook front end handles input.

-Syntax highlighting in the Notebook uses smalltalk as a default.
+Syntax highlighting in the Notebook uses codemirror with a mode defined in kernel.js.

 sckernel has been tested on both MacOS and Windows 10.